research-software-directory/RSD-as-a-service/documentation/docs/03-rsd-instance/03-administration.md

 ## Remotes

-Here you can define the remote RSD instances that will be used to "enrich" your RSD instance with additional software entries.
-For each remote you need to provide URL to the homepage of valid RSD instance.
-If the RSD remote is of version 3 or higher the instance will return instance name suggested by the instance owner.
-For the earlier RSD versions you need to provide remote name/label manually.
+Here you can connect your RSD to remote RSD instances.
+These connections will be used to "enrich" your RSD instance with additional (remote) software entries.

-:::tip
-It is advised to use suggested remote name in order to maintain "unanimity" of instance names across the RSD network.
-:::

-![animation](img/admin-remotes.gif)

 :::info
-When using remote RSD instances each software card in the software overview shows the RSD source.
+When connecting to remote RSD instances, each software card in the software overview shows the source RSD.
 The software from the "local" RSD uses `remote_name` from the rsd_info table.
 This value is inserted in rsd_info table during the  initialization of RSD instance using docker-compose.yml that uses `RSD_REMOTE_NAME` environment variable (see docker-compose.yml and .env.example).
+:::

+For each remote RSD you wish to connect to, you need to provide the URL to the homepage of that RSD instance.
+If the RSD remote is of version 3 or higher the instance will return an RSD instance name suggested by the instance owner.
+For the earlier RSD versions you need to provide remote name/label manually.

+![animation](img/admin-remotes.gif)

+:::tip
+For clarity, it is advised to use suggested RSD instance name configured by the instance owner.
+This ensures instance names across the RSD network remain the same.
 :::

 ## Error logs